marcusoftnet/marcusoftnet.github.io/_posts/2015-05-10-waste-and-why-i-rather-talk-about-something-else.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr"><a href="https://twitter.com/duarte_vasco">@duarte_vasco</a> <a href="https://twitter.com/paulklipp">@paulklipp</a> true, but only chasing waste is too simple :) &quot;Value trumps flow, flow trumps waste reduction&quot; <a href="https://twitter.com/DReinertsen">@DReinertsen</a></p>&mdash; Marcus Hammarberg (@marcusoftnet) <a href="https://twitter.com/marcusoftnet/status/596933996849795072">May 9, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-All the elements to have an argument are in there: the word "waste" is used (see below) the tag #NoEstimates is mention (which in itself has caused a lot of anger) and finally the tweet is a bit provokative.
+All the elements to have an argument are in there: the word "waste" is used (see below) the tag #NoEstimates is mention (which in itself has caused a lot of anger) and finally the tweet is a bit provocative.

 However, since I know that "waste" is a concept that many people have many different ideas about (I promise I will explain) I wrote the comment above.